ConnectedPlacesCatapult/TomboloDigitalConnector/README.md

 **Provider** is a data object representing sources of data.
-A provider could be a governmental source of data, such as ONS; a private but publicly available data source, such as Twitter feeds; internal processes for aggregating or manipulating data, such as a process that aggregates age distribution data from the ONS Census and generates statistics on the fraction of the population that is 65 or older.
+A provider could be a governmental source of data, such as ONS; or a private but publicly available data source, such as Twitter feeds.
+In the future we may extend it to represent internal processes for aggregating or manipulating data, such as a process that aggregates age distribution data from the ONS Census and generates statistics on the fraction of the population that is 65 or older.